scimusmn/kiosk_video_player/readme.md

 ## Description
 This will be an HTML5/JavaScript-powered video kiosk, similar to the [Maya IQ kiosks](https://github.com/scimusmn/maya-video-interviews).
 Visitors will interact with the videos using a touchscreen.

-## Roadmap
-+ Replicate functionality from the existing Flash program.
-+ Replicate the design of the existing Flash program.

 ## Install
 No specific instructions yet.